JAN VOICH DESIGNS - THE ART OF FINE LIVING - Home l Site Map l Customer Service l Subscribe l About Us l Email Us

 MONO

-Mono canvas is a single thread or plain weave canvas.
+Mono needlepoint canvas is a single thread or plain weave canvas.
 The warp thread is placed an even distance from the weft thread.
 Mono-canvas is made of a slightly heavier thread than the other canvases - and has a polished look which is due to the sizing.
 The reason for the sizing is to keep the threads in place separated while it is being woven and then worked.
 Due to this heavy sizing - mono is very easy to paint on - also being easy on eyesight because of the simple weave.
 It is available from ten to twenty-four mesh to the inch.

 Penelope Needlepoint Canvas